renzan90/multithreading-script-1/README.md

 # multithreading-script-1
 A basic Python script that demonstrates multithreading in a easy manner.
+The script executes two function calls and one timer function simultaneously, with the timer function being the last function in the code.
+This happens since the Python interpreter is handling the code through multithreading.
+The next set of functions that come after a sleep mode, get executed after the last function, that is the timer function.